Contact: gordon dot baxter at st-andrews dot ac dot uk

 Dependability in neonatal intensive care: Before introducing a proposed new decision support system, the level of dependability of the neonatal intensive care unit needed to be assessed.
 The results from the dependability assessment were to be used to inform the development of the decision support system and associated training needs, to make sure that the unit's dependability was not adversely affected by the new system.

-I chaired the University of York HCI group seminars for six years, and have helped organise conferences and workshops on assistive technology, cognitive ergonomics and health informatics.
+I am currently the chair of the Scottish regional group of the BCS Interaction Group.
+Whilst at York I chaired the HCI group weekly seminars for six years, and have helped organise conferences and workshops on assistive technology, cognitive ergonomics and health informatics.
 I have also reviewed articles for several journals (including ToCHI, Ergonomics, Interacting with Computers, the International Journal of HCI, the International Journal of Medical Informatics, Artificial Intelligence in Medicine and Risk Management) and conferences (including CHI, INTERACT, DIS, ATACCS, ECCE and BCS HCI), and commented on draft ISO standards relating to human centred design and to accessibility issues.
-I have also reviewed several books for the Ergonomics journal.Back to top of page
+I have also reviewed several books for the Ergonomics journal, and reviewed several book proposals.Back to top of page

 Steele, M., Dow, L. & Baxter, G. (2011).
 Promoting public awareness of the links between lifestyle and cancer: A controlled study of the usability of health information leaflets.
 International Journal of Medical Informatics, 80, 12, 214-229.